Novartis/UNIQUE/README.md

 model_name: "MyModel"
 # Specify which task your model solves: either "regression" or "classification"
 problem_type: "regression"
+# Modality by which to sum variances and distance-based UQ methods.
+Check `unique.utils.uncertainty_utils.AnalyticsMode` for more details.
+mode: "compact"

 #############
 # UQ Inputs #